Edward Snell (cricketer)

-Edward Snell (22 April 1906 - 6 September 1973) was an English cricketer.
+Edward Snell (22 April 1906 - 6 September 1973) was an English cricketer and squash player.
 Snell was a right-handed batsman who bowled right-arm slow.

+Biography

-He was born at Hove, Sussex and educated at Winchester College.
+He was born at Hove, Sussex, educated at Winchester College. and studied at the University of Oxford.

 Snell made three first-class appearances for Sussex, two in the 1927 County Championship against Worcestershire and Glamorgan, and one against Leicestershire in the 1928 County Championship.
 In his three first-class matches, he scored just 13 runs at an average of 4.33, with a high score of 13.

+After his Sussex cricket days he played squash and was three-times the runner-up at the British Amateur Squash Championships behind the Egyptian Amr Bey in 1932, 1935 and 1936.

+Snell was a teacher at Mowden School, Brighton and played for the Jesters Squash Club.
+He Represented Great Britain and captained the first British international team to tour the United States following two previous private British tours by Colonel Drysdale in 1924 and Victor Cazalet in 1927.
+The 1934 team consisted of Guy Jameson of the Royal Engineers, G. D'Oyly Sheppard, Derek B. Adams, John A. Gillies and Theodore H. Drysdale.

 He died at the town of his birth on 6 September 1973.